Little-King2022/WebODM_client/README.md

 ```

 2. Enter the WebODM server address in the interface (default is http://localhost:8000)
-3. Click the "Login" button and enter your username and password
+3. Click the "Login" button and enter your username and password (credentials will be cached locally after a successful login)
 4. After successful login, you can view and manage projects and tasks

 ## Main Features